azirbel/vim-windowgrab/README.md

 3. Navigate to the window you'd like to swap with
 4. Press `<leader>c` again

-#### To Move the Window
+#### To Move

-3. Navigate to the space you'd like to move the window to
+3. Navigate to where you'd like to move the marked window
 4. Press `<leader>v` (this will open the file in the new location and close the old window)